fiattt/genesis/README.md

 ### 1. Create Config File

 - In the root directory of this project you'll find a `config.default.js` file.
-- create a copy and rename the copy `config.js`.
-The parameters are described in the file, but for your convenience they are also listed below in greater detail.
+- **Copy** `config.default.js` and rename the copy to `config.js`.
+The parameters are described in the file, but for your convenience they are also listed below in greater detail. **DO NOT REMOVE OR RENAME config.default.js**

 ### 2. MySQL
 MySQL stores all the intricate details of the distribution and the contract.
 These instructions assume you already have MySQL configured locally or have a remote MySQL instance.